Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Introduction

 For 4 agents, we do not have an envy-free-proportional algorithm with connected pieces.
-Our best result so far guarantees each agent 1/7 of the total cake value (Section \ref{sec:4-agents}): \begin{theorem*} There is a bounded-time algorithm that finds an $\envyfree (4,7)$ allocation with connected pieces, assuming free disposal. \end{theorem*} While this algorithm does not solve the envy-free-proportional problem with connected pieces, it is useful as a building block for cake-cutting with disconnected pieces, as we describe next.
+Our best result so far guarantees each agent 1/7 of the total cake value (Section \ref{sec:4-agents}): \begin{theorem*} Assuming free disposal, it is possible to find an $\envyfree(4,7)$ allocation with connected pieces using at most \begin{cuts} 6 cuts and \end{cuts} 65 queries. \end{theorem*} While this algorithm does not solve the envy-free-proportional problem with connected pieces, it is useful as a building block for cake-cutting with disconnected pieces, as we describe next.

 Given a pre-specified agent $i$ (which we call the "VIP"), we say that an allocation is \textbf{$\envyfreevip(n,M)$} if it is both envy-free and gives the VIP a piece worth at least $1/M$ of the total cake value.
 We prove the following reductions (Sections \ref{sec:disconnected-4}-\ref{sec:disconnected-n}):